Strasserism: Career in the Nazi Party (1925–1930)

-Otto Strasser joined the Nazi Party in 1925, where he soon developed his own unique vision of Nazism.
-Rooted in a romantic anti-modernism, his ideology rejected both industrial capitalism and Marxist internationalism.
-Instead, he advocated for a radical restructuring of society modeled on a romanticized vision of the Middle Ages: a "de-proletarianized," agrarian society structured around national fiefs (Erblehen) and trade guilds, with political power exercised through a system of corporate estates (Stände) rather than parliamentary democracy.
+Otto Strasser joined the Nazi Party in 1925, and he soon developed his own unique vision of Nazism.
+His ideology was based on a romantic anti-modernism and rejected both industrial capitalism and Marxist communism.
+Instead, he advocated for a radical reconstruction of society modeled on the Middle Ages: a "de-proletarianized," agrarian society consisting of national fiefs (Erblehen) and trade guilds, with political power exercised through a system of corporate estates (Stände) rather than parliamentary democracy.

-Throughout the late 1920s, he systematically authored many of the radical articles and speeches published under his more prominent brother's name.
-This practice was a deliberate tactic to exploit Gregor's reputation and parliamentary immunity, which shielded Otto from prosecution but subjected Gregor to a persistent wave of libel lawsuits that became a constant drain on his resources.
-This parasitic relationship culminated in their 1930 split.
+Throughout the late 1920s, Otto authored many of his radical articles and speeches published under his more prominent brother's name.
+This practice shielded him from prosecution by utilizing Gregor's reputation and parliamentary immunity but subjected Gregor to a series of libel lawsuit.
+This relationship ended after their split in 1930.